PikaDude/DFM-Browser-Extensions/Chrome/README.md

 # How do I install it?
 1. Go to the extensions page on Chrome.
-2. Tick the "Developer Mode" option at the top.
+2. Drag the .crx file onto the extensions page.
-3. Click "Load Unpacked Extension".
+3. Click "Add Extension".
-4. Locate the directory of the extension.
-5. Profit.
+4. Profit.